Date: 10 December 2013. Reluctant Wives.

 least for a short term.
 Please do not plan on initially making this

 boating experience a Forever Event.
 You both need an escape and choices.
-It's far easier to enjoy life afloat if you know you have options.
+It

-That's my view -- and yes, out here there are some reluctant
+That is my view -- and yes, out here there are some reluctant

 spouses.
 A few are along merely to please their mate, but often, if the